Representative Karen Kusiak

 About Rep. Kusiak

 Rep. Karen Kusiak is serving her first term in the House of Representatives.
-She was appointed to the Joint Standing Committee on Inland Fisheries and Wildlife.
+She is a member of the Joint Standing Committee on Inland Fisheries and Wildlife.

 Karen grew up in Nashua, N.H., and graduated from Nashua High School in 1971.
 She earned a bachelor’s degree from Colby College in 1975, a M.Ed. from Lesley College Graduate School in 1983 and an Ed.D. from the University of Maine in 2011.

-Karen has lived in Fairfield since 1987 and served continuously on the MSAD/RSU #49 Board of School Directors since the mid-1990s through the end of 2012.
+Karen has lived in Fairfield since 1987 and served continuously on the MSAD/RSU 49 Board of School Directors since the mid-1990s through 2012.
 She has been an active member of the board’s Policy, Negotiations and Curriculum committees.
-She serves on the MSAD/RSU #49 drop-out prevention team and participated as a parent member of Lawrence High School’s self-study team for New England Association of Schools and Colleges accreditation.
+She serves on the MSAD/RSU 49 drop-out prevention team and participated as a parent member of Lawrence High School’s self-study team for New England Association of Schools and Colleges accreditation.

 Karen is a former Maine public school teacher and special education administrator.
-She taught sixth grade in the Messalonskee School District and was a high school special education teacher, department chair and administrator in Maine School Administrative District #54 in Skowhegan.
+She taught sixth grade in the Messalonskee School District and was a high school special education teacher, department chair and administrator in MSAD 54 in Skowhegan.

 Karen has an external adjunct faculty appointment at the University of Maine Graduate School in the College of Education and Human Development.
 She teaches a graduate education course for Maine teachers in alternate summer sessions.

 Karen has two young adult daughters.
-Both daughters completed K-12 education in MSAD #49, Albion, Benton, Clinton and Fairfield, and are graduates of Lawrence High School.
+Both completed K-12 education in MSAD 49, which comprises Albion, Benton, Clinton and Fairfield, and are graduates of Lawrence High School.
 Katherine graduated from college in 2011, and Julia graduated from college in 2013.